jafaryor/algorithms-and-data-structures/src/sort/quick/readme.md

 > In terms of the number of comparisons it makes, _Randomized Quicksort_ is equivalent to randomly shuffling the input and then handing it off to _Naive Quicksort_.

 The `QUICKSORT` and `RANDOMIZED-QUICKSORT` procedures differ only in how they select pivot elements.

+### Usage
+Quicksort is sensitive to the data provided.
+Without usage of random pivots, it uses O(n^2) time for sorting a full sorted array.
+But by swapping random unsorted elements with the first element, and sorting afterwards, the algorithm becomes less sensitive to data would otherwise cause worst-case behavior (e.g. already sorted arrays).

+> __Heapsort or Merge sort, it has a very low constant factor to its execution speed, which generally gives it a speed advantage when working with lots of random data.__

+In practice:
+* Quicksort is a great general-purpose sorting algorithm.
+* Quicksort is typically over twice as fast as merge sort.
+* Quicksort behaves well even with caching and virtual memory.

 ### Further Improvements
 * switch to _insertion sort_ for tiny arrays.